Plastic Ono Band: Toronto Rock Revival Festival and early singles (1969–1970)

 The Plastic Ono Band remained dormant for most of the summer of 1969 as the Beatles worked on completing Abbey Road.
 On 12 September, Lennon received a call from John Brower, organizer of the Toronto Rock and Roll Revival festival (set to occur the following day), offering Lennon free attendance to the festival in order to boost its profile.
 Lennon offered instead to perform at the festival.
 Brower agreed, and Lennon quickly assembled a band.
 He initially approached Beatles bandmate George Harrison to play lead guitar, but Harrison turned him down.
 On Harrison's recommendation, Lennon recruited Eric Clapton for the role; bassist Klaus Voormann and drummer Alan White filled out the first performing line-up of the Plastic Ono Band.
 While organising the band, Lennon privately decided to leave the Beatles, due to longstanding tensions in the group.
 The band rehearsed on the plane to Toronto, and performed both rock songs sung by Lennon and experimental pieces led by Ono.
 A recording of the show was released in December as Live Peace in Toronto 1969, the first LP credited to the Plastic Ono Band.

-On 20 September, Lennon revealed to the other Beatles that he was leaving the band, although it was not revealed publicly at the time.
-A few days later, the Plastic Ono Band began recording their next single.
+In late September, the Plastic Ono Band began recording their next single.
 "Cold Turkey" had been initially presented by Lennon as a potential Beatles single, but this was rejected by McCartney.
 "Cold Turkey" and its B-side "Don't Worry Kyoko (Mummy's Only Looking for Her Hand in the Snow)" featured a Plastic Ono Band almost identical to the Toronto line-up except White was replaced by Beatles drummer Ringo Starr.
 The writing credit for "Cold Turkey" contained only Lennon's name, reflecting his split with McCartney and the Beatles.